trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 - **Conditional add/remove in layout paths**; verify no creation/reparenting in timers/drag
 - **Excessive timer rates**: `startTimerHz(60)` in several components; target 15–30 Hz per rules
 - **Opaqueness**: defer changes to visuals.
 Identify candidates only (components that fully paint their backgrounds) and revisit later
-- **Remove legacy 4-row assumptions**; tabs now use per‑pane 2×16 grids with zero gaps
+- **Modern feature-based organization**; each feature uses 2×16 grids with zero gaps
 - **Widespread `reduced(...)` use**; ensure no outer reductions on grid containers; grids remain gapless
 - **Ocean-harmonized metallic system** implemented via `FieldLNF::paintMetal()` with proper caching and performance optimization